top of page

 When Others Don’t Understand

-It can be painful when people in your life can’t grasp why your grief remains strong.
-Remember: you don’t owe anyone an explanation for how long it takes to heal.
+It can be deeply painful when others don’t understand why your grief still feels present.
+Remember: you don’t owe anyone an explanation for how long healing takes.

 A Final Note from Heartside Support